cryptomator/cryptomator.github.io/content/blog/2026-03-09-10-years-cryptomator.en.md

 ## What’s Next? – New Updates & Features

-### New Cryptomator Hub Features – Beta / Anniversary Launch
+### New Cryptomator Hub Features – Early Access / Anniversary Launch

-As part of its 10th anniversary, **several key enhancements for Cryptomator Hub are entering a beta phase** or being made publicly available for the first time.
+As part of its 10th anniversary, **several key enhancements for Cryptomator Hub are entering early access** or being made publicly available for the first time.
 These are designed to give teams and organizations more control, security, and flexibility.
+To celebrate, we're offering a special **100-day free trial** (instead of the usual 30 days) for [Cryptomator Hub Managed](/hub/managed/).
+For more details, check out the [Early Access documentation](https://docs.cryptomator.org/hub/early-access/).

 **User & Group Management**